Achieving Privacy on the Internet

 If you have to use Google Chrome, you can follow this hardening guide.

-I personally cannot recommend LineageOS, as sandboxed Google apps are a better choice for security, and this is only implemented on GrapheneOS as of right now.
+I personally cannot recommend LineageOS because it comes with userdebug builds which expose root over ADB, and cannot recommend other custom ROMs as well, as sandboxed Google apps are a better choice for security, and this is only implemented on GrapheneOS so far.
 MicroG has security issues compared to sandboxed Google services.
 If you do not have a Pixel, it may be a better idea to stay on the stock OS, depending on the vendor, your threat model, and more importantly your personal preference.
 There needs to be a balance between privacy and security.

 Fedora and OpenSUSE are both Linux distributions that work well out of the box.